 Position the rack properly.
-For correct rack placement, see "Baking or convection baking" on page 15.
+For correct rack placement, see "Baking or convection baking" earlier in this section.
 Place food in the oven.
 For large roasts and turkeys, place rack in position 1 or 2.
 (Preheating is not necessary when roasting.)